May 28, 2026

 Progress bars can also keep users engaged and reduce fatigue.
 Making it easy for your site visitors to complete a quiz or survey will drastically increase your zero-party data collection.

-7. Be Transparent (and Compliant)
+7. Be Transparent (and Compliant with General Data Protection Regulation)

-Here are some ways to increase transparency:
+Here are some ways to increase transparency when processing personal data:

 • Privacy Policy: Link to your privacy policy in your opt-in forms to communicate what data is collected and how it’s used.